 Amir Eslami Mirabadi was born in Iran and immigrated to Vancouver in 2015.
 He studied at the Tehran University of Art, receiving a BA in music in 1996 and an MA in music composition in 2002.
 He later served as a faculty member at the university, including as Head of the Iranian Music Department and Dean of Administration for the Music Faculty.

 Amir has won multiple Iranian and international prizes (Italy, Australia and Netherlands) in music composition.
-He has released four music albums as a composer and more than ten music albums as a Ney (Persian Traditional Flute) player.
-His pieces have been performed in I
+He has released four music albums as a composer and more than ten music albums as a Persian Ney (Persian Traditional Flute) player.
+His pieces have been p

 World-renowned, Pejman Hadadi is considered one of the most innovative Iranian percussionists.
 He was born in Tehran, Iran on February 19, 1969.
 At the age of 10 he began studying Tombak, the central drum in traditional Persian music with Master Tombak player, Assadollah Hejazi for 2 years and owes the foundation of his training to this Master’s precise teaching.
 He continued his training for a brief time with Master Tombak player, Bahman Rajabi who exposed him to an entirely different approach of playing the instrument.
 Pejman tirelessly followed the various styles of famous Tombak players and was captivat